 So, now I ask you – when did you learn to cook?

-Add in remaining oil in the pan and saute garlic and onions till soft and lightly browned.
-Add in spices and fry for a few seconds.
+- Add in the remaining oil in the pan and saute garlic and onions till soft and lightly browned.
+Add in the spices and fry for a few seconds.

 - Throw in chopped tomatoes, season with salt and fry for a few minutes.
 Add in tomato paste and tamarind paste, and continue to fry, breaking up tomatoes till it starts to dry out and give out oil from the sides.